 2. Singing and dancing to a special hand-washing song

-3. Drawing custom hand soap bottle labels and putting up posters
+3. Drawing original hand soap bottle labels and putting up posters

 We also donated KireiKirei Foaming Hand Soap to the schools for use in their hand washing areas so children could put the lessons into practice.

 In the lesson on hand washing hygiene, the teachers talked about germs and viruses, how hand washing can protect your loved ones, the correct way to wash hands and the features of KireiKirei Foaming Hand Soap.

 After the lesson, the children took home their original soap bottles drawn with crayons to use with their families, helping to promote their continued use of KireiKirei Foaming Hand Soap.